mike632t/x11-calc/x11-calc-todo.md

 - [x] Finish debugging HP10 instruction set.

+- [ ] Add a graphical printer display to the HP10.

 - [x] Implement  different styles of digit (to allow for different  decimal point positions, and number of segments etc).